Skip to content

 Report length and observation density

 This matters for drafting tooling.
 A generator that outputs 20 observations by default will feel wrong to most engineers.
-A generator that supports five to ten detailed observations per report - with the option to expand on the rare deeper review - matches what the corpus shows.
+A generator that supports five to ten detailed observations per report, with the option to expand on the rare deeper review, matches what the corpus shows.

 Photo evidence is near-universal, and photo density is high

-90.3% of reports cite at least one photograph.
+Roughly nine in ten reports cite at least one photograph.
 The median report contains 5 photo references; the 75th-percentile report contains 7; the 90th-percentile report contains 9 or more.

-51.6% of observations directly reference a specific photograph by number, using language like "Refer to Photos #3 and #4" or "(Photo 1)".
+More than half of observations directly reference a specific photograph by number, using language like "Refer to Photos #3 and #4" or "(Photo 1)".
 Photo evidence is not optional garnish in Ontario sealed fieldwork; it is woven into the observation itself.
 An observation without a photo reference is the exception, not the rule.

 This has an uncomfortable implication for any drafting workflow.
 If the engineer cannot capture, caption, and attach photos to observations in the same session that produces the report text, the report is harder to write, and the photo-text linkage weakens.
 The corpus is effectively a proof that site-visit-to-sealed-draft workflows need photo-first tooling, not text-first tooling.